 How to Make Better Tasting Coffee

-Here are six suggestions that can improve the taste of your coffee
+Here are seven suggestions that can improve the taste of your coffee

 - Coffee/Water Ratio.
 Regardless of the brewer you are using start with 10.7 grams of ground coffee (about 2 heaping tablespoons) for every 6 fluid ounces of water.
 Adjust up or down to taste.

-- Temperature Hot coffee is best brewed at 200 ยฑ 5 Fยฐ.
+- Temperature Great coffee is best brewed at 200 ± 5 F°.
 Check the temperature of the water in your brewer with a meat or other thermometer.
 Automatic coffee brewers have thermocouples that wear out quickly and produce thin, sour, tasting coffee.
-Cold brew coffee is brewed at room temperature or below.
+Coffee brewed below 195 degrrees tastes thin and sour.
+Coffee brewed above 205 degress tastes bitter and acidic.

 - Grinder Great coffee is brewed from evenly ground beans.
 Uneven beans over and under extract providing sour and acidic flavors.
 Use a conical burr grinder.
 Replace the burrs if the grounds are not even.